nagasudhirpulla/taming_python/blog/skills/html_to_pdf_playwright.md

+# HTML to PDF conversion in python with playwright
 -   We can convert a HTML to PDF by printing it in a browser window
 -   playwright python module for browser automation that can be used to automate the task of printing a HTML page to pdf in browser
 -   The required browser (like chromium, Firefox etc.) can also be installed using playwright